 Youth vs. Apocalypse would be really interesting if it was truly established by “youth leaders”, but its quite clear that adults, and in some cases the parents of the teenagers involved, have convinced their kids to become young protestors.
 Then, the adults put the kids out to look like the face and the brains behind their actions.
 The process implies that the young people aren’t really doing this out of any self-directed critical thinking, problem solving process that can benefit them in the future.

-But the most disturbing aspect of Youth vs. Apocalypse's actions and style can be condensed to teaching kids how to make noise, but not make policy.
-It's a far cry from the YMCA Youth & Government Program
+But the most disturbing aspect of Youth vs. Apocalypse’s actions and style can be condensed to teaching kids how to make noise, but not make policy.
+It’s a far cry from the YMCA Youth & Government Program that I worked for while an undergraduate at The University of Texas at Arlington.
+What the YMCA Youth & Government Program did was teach students how government works, and the technics behind policy formation: how to write and lobby for legislation.

 Youth vs. Apocalypse Driven By Adults Hiding Behind Kids